Lamellar Cataract (Zonular): Causes, Symptoms and Surgery

 How Is Lamellar Cataract Diagnosed?

 Diagnosing zonular cataracts typically involves a comprehensive eye examination.
-The eye care professional will perform various tests to assess visual acuity, evaluate the lens, and determine the presence of any opacities.
+The eye care professional will perform various tests to assess visual acuity, evaluate the lens, and detect any opacities.

 How to Prevent Lamellar Cataracts?

-Since zonular cataract is primarily caused by genetic factors, there are currently no known prevention methods to avoid its development.
+Since genetic factors primarily cause zonular cataract, there are currently no known prevention methods to avoid its development.
 However, early detection and appropriate management can help minimize the impact on vision and overall quality of life.

 Complications and Prognosis in Lamellar Cataract